-Protein controlling glucose metabolism also a tumor suppressorDecember 6th, 2012 in Cancer /
+Protein controlling glucose metabolism also a tumor suppressorDecember 6, 2012 in Medicine & Health / Cancer

 A protein known to regulate how cells process glucose also appears to be a tumor suppressor, adding to the potential that therapies directed at cellular metabolism may help suppress tumor growth.
 In their report in the Dec.
 7 issue of Cell, a multi-institutional research team describes finding that cells lacking the enzyme SIRT6, which controls how cells process glucose, quickly become cancerous.
 They also found evidence that uncontrolled glycolysis, a stage in normal glucose metabolism, may drive tumor formation in the absence of SIRT6 and that suppressing glycolysis can halt tumor formation.